 The Impact of Comparative Negligence

-Under Florida’s comparative fault laws, an insurance company or court can reduce an accident victim’s compensation if they share fault for the accident.
+Under Florida’s modified comparative fault laws, an insurance company or court can reduce or prevent an accident victim’s compensation if they share fault for the accident.
+If your share of fault is 50% or less, your compensation will be reduced proportionately.
+However, if your assigned fault exceeds 50%, you’re prevented from receiving a financial recovery.

 If an insurance claims adjuster or other party blames you for your injury, contact a lawyer immediately.
-Insurance companies like to use this argument to undervalue personal injury claims.
+Insurance companies like to use this argument to undervalue and deny personal injury claims.

 Contact Our Miami Personal Injury Lawyers for a Free Consultation